Save up to 25%… Shop Our Birthday Sale Now!

 10. How Are Cordyceps Sinensis Mushrooms Processed?

-• Dried, whole caterpillars with Cordyceps are soaked in alcohol solvents to make tinctures and extracts.
+• Dried, whole caterpillars with cordyceps are soaked in alcohol solvents to make tinctures and sinensis extract products.

-• Stalks of caterpillar Cordyceps are extracted, dried, and ground.
-The powdered stalks are then added into teas and soups.
+• Stalks of caterpillar cordyceps are extracted, dried, and ground.
+The powdered stalks are then added to teas and soups.

-Due to the high price tag, wild Cordyceps sinensis is typically bought as a gift and the majority of sales are within China.
+Due to the high price tag, wild Cordyceps sinensis is typically bought as a gift, and the majority of sales are made in China.

 11. Are Caterpillars With Cordyceps Psychedelic?